arpan29/drf-mockable/README.md

 In the world of APIs and Microservices, it often happens the front-end team (Mobile or UI Development) needs a sample API for testing out their integrations.
 The backend developers need to create mock APIs to help them in this regard.
 This package solves two problems which occur during this process:

 1) Provide backend developers with a fast & easy way to get the mock APIs up and running.
-2) In case the backend APIs are internally calling other third-party APIs and in case those third-party APIs are down, this will still allow you to keep your API up and running with a mock response.
+2) In case the backend APIs are internally calling other third-party APIs and in case those third-party APIs are down, this will still allow you to keep your API unaffected with a mock response.

 ## License